xuminic/name-matching-lambda/README.md

 # Welcome to the OpenAI API Demostration Project

 This is a demostration project for implementing the OpenAI API with TypeScript in AWS lambda function.
-The lambda function and other assets would be deploied with AWS CDK.
+The lambda function and other assets would be deployed with AWS CDK.

 ## Build and test the program locally